BellaMrx/Basics_of_React/README.md

  <img src="images/React_HelloWorld.PNG" width="900">

-The example is very simple, but it shows that *App.js* is just a JavaScript function without parameters and returns an "HTML" (only similar) code.
+The example is very simple, but it shows that *App.js* is just a JavaScript function without parameters and returns an "HTML" code.
 The JavaScript function is also called a *function component*, and the "HTML" code is called *JSX (JavaScript XML)*.

 If the React application is to be uploaded and run on a web host, it must first be built with `npm run built`.
 The files created in the *build* folder can then be uploaded to the web host and used.